-I just want to drop you one additional thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey (and the corresponding case interview preparation).
+I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 I interviewed last autumn for a post-MBA/PhD position at the top firms in Germany.